Skip to main content

 Decision Legacy Collection was developed by FlyAnvil.

 Decision Legacy Collection has received mostly positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its story.
+Most players liked Decision Legacy Collection for its gameplay but disliked it for its grinding.

 Decision Legacy Collection is a single player game.

-Similar games include FatalZone, Cursed Treasure 2, Decision: Red Daze, Halo: Spartan Strike, Crush the Castle Legacy Collection and others.
+Similar games include Decision: Red Daze, FatalZone, Cursed Treasure 2, Halo: Spartan Strike, The Last Stand Legacy Collection and others.